DmitryKey/big-ann/src/algorithms/sharding/kanndi/README.md

 Done
 ```

-While in later stages the algorithm tends to process more batches to saturate the shard, but each
+While in later stages the algorithm tends to process more batches to saturate the shard, each
-batch (of 1M points in this experiment) get processed quite rapidly (TODO: add time measurements):
+batch (of 1M points in this experiment) gets processed more rapidly (TODO: add time measurements):

 ```
 Seed point for shard 67000000: [ 23  69  57   0   0   0   0   3   4  45  69   2   0   1   8   6   0   1